readysteady/percentage/README.md

     $ gem install percentage

-## Feature tour
+## Constructing Percentages

-The `Percentage` method converts Integer/BigDecimal/Rational objects to percentage objects with values that you would expect:
+The `Percentage` method converts numeric objects to percentage objects with values that you would expect:

 ```ruby
 Percentage(50)  # => 50%